 Masters Golf Cookies are perfect for the golf fans in your life!
 Make these decorated sugar cookies to celebrate the annual tradition of golf at Augusta National, to cheer on youth golfers at the Drive, Chip and Putt competition, or to honor a birthday celebration for a golfer!

 Baking cookies for special occasions is a joy and whether you are a beginner or well-practiced, you’ll find that decorated cookies share happiness with others.

 If you are a golf fan, you’ll know that the Masters tournament is an annual spring event held each April.
 It is hosted at Augusta National in Augusta, Georgia.
 The top male golfers from around the world gather to compete at this famed location.
 The winner gets the green jacket, as well as a trophy and a large monetary prize.

-In 2019 the final day of the Augusta National Women’s Amateur tournament is being held at Augusta National as well.
+In 2019 the final day of the Augusta National Women’s Amateur tournament was held at Augusta National as well.
 2020 brings a change in schedule and the tournament will be in the fall which is a big change.

 Birthdays are another occasion that call for golf cookies.
 A Masters themed party can honor any aged golf fan!
 I made these cookies to honor my dad’s birthday so you can see there are plenty of reasons to bake these sugar cookies.

 - Make sugar cookie dough and cut out shapes that look like the United States.